opensource-joe/qa_msazurefundamentals/2_AzureVMAvailScale.md

 - Planned downtime - VMs grouped into update domains.
 Azure performs maintenance on one update domain at a time.
 Configure up to 20 domains.
 - Unplanned downtimes - VMs grouped in fault domains.
 Each default domain has a separate power source and network switch.
 Limits downtime caused by hardware failures.
 In many regions, maximum of three fault domains, but in some it's two.

 - For 99.95% uptime guarantee, need at least two VMs, two default domains, and two update domains.
 Won't protect against datacenter failures.
+(31 days in a month, 22.23 minutes down)
 - Availability zones are alternative to availability sets.
 Physically separate zones within an Azure region.
 Three zones per region.
 Won't protect against regional outlets.
 - Multi-region deployment - usually sufficient to back up VMs to second region.
 If downtime can't be tolerated, run VMs in second region all the time.
 - Regional pairs - most Azure regions are paired with another region.
 Some services replicate their data across regional pairs if certain options are chosen (e.g., Azure Storage with geo-redundant storage option).
 Store VMs in paired region.
 MS tries to make at least one region in each pair available.